tjmahr/polypoly/README.md

 #> [5,]  0.3585686 -0.1091089 -0.5217492
 #> [6,]  0.5976143  0.5455447  0.3726780

-# the terms are uncorrelated. that's why they are "orthogonal"
+# the terms are uncorrelated. that's why they are "orthogonal".
 zapsmall(cor(m))
 #>   1 2 3
 #> 1 1 0 0